• Skip to primary navigation

 A post shared by David Goggins (@davidgoggins)

-For cardio, David Goggins does gruesome Navy Seal training techniques.
+For cardio aspect of his training, David Goggins does gruesome Navy Seal training techniques.
 Just before the Covid lockdown in 2020, he uploaded two lists of the routines he does.
 It includes bodyweight exercises and was timely because many people used it to keep fit while quarantining.
 This research on 141 subjects recorded weight loss from doing cardio with no differences between men and women (3).
 Here are both routines.

 Cardio Routine 1